 Whitby North Yorkshire

 Famous for its association with famous explorer Captain James Cook and Bram Stoker's Dracula, this resort beyond the North York Moors National Park is centred around its charmingly picturesque harbour where the River Esk meets the North Sea.
 Whitby offers sandy beaches stretching for over two miles to Sandsend, a ruined abbey, good seafood and steam railway journeys.
-The beach beneath West Cliff has an international Blue Flag award and Keep Britain Tidy Seaside Award.
+The beach beneath West Cliff has a 2020 international Blue Flag award and Keep Britain Tidy Seaside Award.

 Find out more about Whitby

 This attractive fishing village, clinging to the cliffside, has a history of smuggling.
 Robin Hood's Bay has narrow streets and hidden alleyways between its houses and cottages of sandstone with red pantile roofs.
 The village, within the North York Moors National Park, provides a place to pause on the Cleveland Way walking trail along this section of Heritage Coast and is the finishing point of Alfred Wainwright's famous Coast to Coast 192-mile walk from St Bees in Cumbria.
 There is a very steep descent through the village to the slipway to the beach and sea from car parks and bus stops at top of the cliff.
 There are also flatter walking routes along the old railway which used to run between Scarborough and Whitby.
 The beach at Robin Hood's Bay has a 2020 Keep Britain Tidy Seaside Award.

 Scarborough North Yorkshire